 - Many children are identified past the age at which early intervention is most useful.

 - Parents, caregivers, and early education teachers are uniquely placed to screen and refer for autism spectrum disorders.

 Information taken from St. Louis LDA’s Autism Spectrum Disorder Workshop.
 For more information about St. Louis LDA’s early intervention services or our Early Childhood Outreach Program, please call 314-966-3088.

 A CUP OF JOE

-To learn more about dyslexia screening, please register for our workshop:
+To learn more about dyslexia screening, please regis

 Have You Seen These Upcoming Events?